 - Sydney, Australia, where I visualised data for the Powerhouse Museum under Seb Chan

-- Bandung, Indonesia, where I worked on interactive music with Common Room and Gustaff Harriman Iskendar
+- Bandung, Indonesia, where I worked on interactive music with Common Room and Gustaff Harriman Iskandar

-I'm interested in point process inference, compressive sensing, design grammars, sequential Monte Carlo methods, concatenative synthesis, distributed learning, branching processes, Hilbert-space methods in high dimensional inference, convolution kernel methods, and, the application of all of these to economic modelling, human-machine interaction and sick breakbeats.
+My current methods of interest are point process inference, compressive sensing, Gaussian processes, sequential Monte Carlo methods, concatenative synthesis, differentiable learning, branching processes, Hilbert-space methods in high dimensional inference, stochastic differential equations and the application of all of these to physical modeling, engineering and sick breakbeats.